 Buying equipment for the younger age groups is fairly simple, as they will be using a junior multi-event ski and only require straight poles, and junior boots.
 For the younger athlete, shorter skis can influence ski acquisition and allow more versatility.
 As the athlete approaches the U12 and U14 levels, two disciplines are introduced GS (Giant Slalom) and SL (Slalom).
 SL skis are shorter with more side cut, while GS skis are longer with more of a progressive side cut.
 The athlete’s equipment list will grow (at U12/U14 level) and include shin guards, pole guards and a chin guard for slalom and the racers will wear downhill suits once they enter into zone competition and provincial competitions.

 Our main focus at younger ages is on FUN and majority of time is spent on smaller, quicker turns, children should be on slalom skis for these years.
 Many athletes at the U12 age will have two sets of ski’s, one for slalom and one for GS.
 You can find good used ski’s on our buy n sell page from other club members.
-A recommended supplier is The Swiss Sports Haus at 490 15th Street West Vancouver.
+A recommended supplier for Jr ski gear is Mad Dogs Ski & Snowboard at 2556 Montrose Ave, Abbotsford and The Swiss Sports Haus at 490 15th Street West Vancouver, for Alpine Race gear.

 Guidelines for ski sizing

 It is beneficial to go shorter rather than longer when choosing length for the entry-level participants.
 A shorter ski will facilitate turning, allowing quicker progression of basic skills and definitely increasing the athletes’ enjoyment of skiing.
 The ski should be between the nose and the top of the forehead for entry level participants.